Nations League: Who's up, who's down - and World Cup 2022 Qualifying pots confirmed

 Republic of Ireland earned the point needed to stay in League B courtesy of a 0-0 draw with Bulgaria - who are relegated.

-Stephen Kenny's men needed three points if they were to stay in contention for World Cup qualifying draw Pot 2 - but they will not be in Pot 3.
+Stephen Kenny's men needed three points if they were to stay in contention for World Cup qualifying draw Pot 2 - but they will now be in Pot 3.

 Nations League Group B4